St Matthew Orthodox Church

 St Matthew Orthodox Church is a parish of the Orthodox Church in America (OCA), within the OCA Diocese of the Midwest

-Our parish life is rooted in the weekly celebration of the Divine Liturgy every Sunday at 9:30 am.
 Guests and new members are always warmly welcomed at our services and activities.
-Non-Orthodox may participate in every way, except for Sacramental life; if you would like to become Orthodox, please speak to the parish priest!
+Non-Orthodox Christians may participate in every way, except for reception of the Sacraments; if you are interested in learning about becoming Orthodox Christian, please speak to the parish priest!

 Calendar and Events